semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 As the third pipeline is promoted by the second pipeline, we have a linear path, which means that there are no splits.

-There is a Docker image that is created in `.semaphore/semaphore.yml`.
+There is a Docker image that is created by `.semaphore/semaphore.yml`.
 That Docker image needs to be accessible from both `.semaphore/p1.yml` and `.semaphore/p2.yml` using caching.
 Additionally, `.semaphore/p1.yml` creates another Docker image that we also want to make available to `.semaphore/p2.yml`